Skip to main content

 • Union with Christ: To love a believer is to love Christ Himself (Matthew 25:40).

 • Covenantal Community: The church is a spiritual family, it is not meant to be a loose association nor members to be mere acquaintances.
-Think of a body and how each is closely connected and works together.
+Think of a body and how each member is closely connected and works together.

 🛠️ Practical Applications